samuel-deng/math4ml_su25/homework.md

 For all the written homework problems, **typesetting in LaTeX is required** (see [Syllabus]({{ site.baseurl }}{% link syllabus.md %}) for the rationale).
 On Gradescope, there will be a `PS #` assigment, where you'll submit a single `.pdf` file compiled from LaTeX.

-A template file `ps#_template.zip` will be provided for each problem set, but it is not required that you use this template.
+A template file `ps#_student.zip` will be provided for each problem set, but it is not required that you use this template.
 It should make things easier, but it's optional to use.
 If you decide to typeset with your own template, be sure to include the following information *on the first page of your PDF*: